chevah/geck/docs/programming/review.rst

   This will let reviewers know that you are done and that they can check the latest changes.

-* Make sure that your review request message is always up to date with the latest changes.
+* Make sure that your review request description is always up to date with the latest changes.
   If new changes are made or new test cases are discovered during the review, don't forget to update the initial review request message to include a summary of these changes.

-* The "How to test the changes" section should include **ALL** test cases done during the review.
+* The "How to test the changes" section should include **all** test cases done during the review.
   If a reviewer is following a test case not described in the initial request message, it should update the review message with the new test case.

+* For Trac: A review request is created by adding the comment and then setting the state to 'needs_review'.
+  (**don't use keywords**, we are using a strict ticket work-flow so use the ticket action form).

+* For GitHub: A review request is created using **GitHub Pull requests**.

 Review request message